E Benefit Solution Data Breach Class Action Settlement — $40 Cash or Up to $5,000 for Documented Losses Plus Credit Monitoring

 Attorneys' Fees and Service Awards

-Class Counsel — Jeff Ostrow of Kopelowitz Ostrow P.A. and Mariya Weekes of Milberg PLLC — will ask the Court to approve up to $345,000 in attorneys' fees and litigation costs, paid by E Benefit.
-Class Counsel will also request service awards of $2,500 for each of the two Class Representatives, Julian Ugarte and Parker Monroe, also paid by E Benefit.
+Class Counsel — Jeff Ostrow of Kopelowitz Ostrow P.A. and Mariya Weekes of Milberg PLLC — asked the Court to approve up to $345,000 in attorneys' fees and litigation costs, paid by E Benefit.
+Class Counsel also requested service awards for the Class Representatives, also paid by E Benefit.

 Frequently Asked Questions

-What is the E Benefit Solution data breach settlement?
+What was the E Benefit Solution data breach settlement?

-A proposed class action settlement over a targeted cyberattack on E Benefit Solution, Inc.'s computer systems in December 2024 that may have exposed names and Social Security numbers.
-The case is Parker Monroe, et al. v.
+A class action settlement over a targeted cyberattack on E Benefit Solution, Inc.'s computer systems in December 2024 that may have exposed names and Social Security numbers.
+The case was Parker Monroe, et al. v.
 E Benefit Solution, Inc., Case No. CACE25019588, in the Circuit Court for Broward County, Florida.
-E Benefit denies any wrongdoing and is settling to avoid the cost and risk of continued litigation.
+E Benefit denied any wrongdoing.
+The claim deadline of July 1, 2026 has passed and the settlement is now closed.

 What is E Benefit Solution, Inc.?